These sustainable camping essentials are easy on the planet, and make any nature outing more enjoyable!

 Non-Toxic Soaps & Shampoos

 You may not know this, but many bathing products have detrimental effects on nature.
 The chemicals they contain can contaminate the water, harming wildlife and plants.
 So make sure you pick personal grooming items that are easy to pack and that won’t jeopardise the wellbeing of local flora and fauna.

 For example?
 Try the Bathing Culture Mind + Body Wash 8.
 It’s organic, biodegradable and feels great on your skin – and hair!
 Yep, that’s right: it can be used as a body wash, dishwashing soap, or shampoo.

 Unlike some soap blends that contain phosphates and other antibacterial ingredients, this one is completely harmless to all living things.

+Another of the sustainable camping essentials you’ll need is a bug balm.
 It’s almost inevitable that whilst camping, you’ll suffer a few bug bites and scrapes at best, or poison oak and skin allergy issues at worst.